gbuktenica/Clean-Local-Git-Folder/README.md

 ## Overview

-This PowerShell script will recursively loop through all folders in a path and tidy up old Git Branches.
+This PowerShell script will recursively loop through all folders in a path and remove local Git Branches that have been removed from the remote.

 ## Usage